Dr. Keen

 February 11 2008

-Cyber Defense Threat: Trojan Horse
+Cyber Defense Threats: Trojan Horse

 A Trojan horse is a nasty type of malware that can either be disguised as real software or come attached to it.
 Trojan horses are different from viruses and worms because they cannot copy themselves.